mpastell/Pweave/README.rst

   generation when you are only working with documentation.
 Inline code will be hidden in documentation mode.
 * Supports reST, LaTeX, HTML or markdown for document chunks
-* Publish reports from Python scipts.
+* Publish reports from Python scripts.
 Similar to R markdown.
 * Run from command line or interpreter.

 Install